franchsli/whatsapp_clone_django/README.md

 - Add user settings to personalize things like notification appareance or even UI theming (the dark and light theme will remain the same, but more themes will be added  [don't know when, don't know how])
+- Give actual functionality to the settings button.

+## ANOTHER THINGS TO DO

 - Implement something to archive group-like Chats.
 - Add HTMX functionality to the 3 pills for filtering the chat list:
   - Think about adding archived_groups view.